 Process of Selling a House in Chapter 7 Bankruptcy

-When filing Chapter 7 bankruptcy, your home and other possessions become part of the bankruptcy case.
+When filing for Chapter 7 bankruptcy, your home, and other possessions become part of the bankruptcy case.
 While creditors can’t foreclose on your home because it is shielded by bankruptcy protection, you can’t sell your property without specific permission from the bankruptcy court.
 But, keep in mind the trustee can also ask for permission to sell your house to pay off your debts too.

-Should you want to sell your house, you will need to submit a motion to sell property with the Wisconsin bankruptcy court.
+Should you want to sell your house, you will need to submit a motion to sell the property with the Wisconsin bankruptcy court.
 The motion must include the selling price and names of the creditors with liens on the property.
 You will also need to provide the court with detailed information about what you plan to do with the proceeds of the sale.
 A bankruptcy attorney will be able to help you with filing this motion and legal details.

 A trustee can also submit this information to the court and petition the sale of your home.
 The trustee must convince the court that selling the house won’t be detrimental to the bankruptcy petitioner (you).
 But under the Wisconsin Homestead Exemption, part of your home’s value may be protected under that exemption, which can minimize the possibility of a trustee-requested sale.

 Tip: If you plan to sell your house after filing Chapter 7 or Chapter 13 bankruptcy, just remember that you will need to reestablish your credit before purchasing another home.

 Once you get clearance from the court to sell your house after filing Chapter 7, you will need to decide how you plan to list the property.
 Typically people look at hiring a real estate agent or selling by owner.